Brett-Trost-Lab/rfdiffusion-pipeline/README.md

 `sbatch --gpus 1 scripts/af2.sh <RUN_NAME> <OUTPUT_DIR>` (GPU required, specify more resources as necessary)

 Results are output to `<OUTPUT_DIR>` and `<OUTPUT_DIR>/af2/`.

+# Troubleshooting

+* No module named 'torch': Avoid running the automated pipeline from a compute node.
+RFdiffusion requires a specific Python module to run.
+If you're on a compute node with Python loaded, it may try to use packages from the newest Python version available.